tytydraco/microroot/README.md

 microroot_defconfig`.
 Since MicroRoot uses a savedefconfig, it should be compatible across Buildroot versions.

+NOTE: The default build target for MicroRoot is x86_64 and corei7.
+If your target device requirements differ, head down to [Additional Configuration](#Additional Configuration).
+In the menuconfig menu, navigate to Target options and adjust Target Architecture and Target Architecture Variant to fit your needs.

 Finally, it is time to build MicroRoot.
 Type `make` to start the build process.
 This can take anywhere from ten minutes to an hour depending on the speed of your build system.